nodejs/nodejs.org/pages/en/learn/getting-started/profiling.md

 ---
-title: Easy profiling for Node.js Applications
+title: Profiling Node.js Applications
-layout: docs.hbs
+layout: learn.hbs
 ---

-# Easy profiling for Node.js Applications
+# Profiling Node.js Applications

 There are many third party tools available for profiling Node.js applications but, in many cases, the easiest option is to use the Node.js built-in profiler.